vuejs/router/docs/api/index.md

 ### Returns

-a history object that can be passed to the router constructor
+A history object that can be passed to the router constructor

 ## NavigationFailureType